 Concretely, you cannot anymore simply unescape an opaque top-level unit without changing its meaning: you now have to patch the values of some symbols.

-For example, the MP4 format, which defines its own framing, and thus does not need start codes, stores non-escaped H.264 and HEVC video units.
-Encapsulating HEVC video into MP4 is one order of magnitude harder than for H.264, because now, the encapsulator has to deeply parse the HEVC elementary stream, recompute proper values for ‘entry_point_offset’ symbols, and rewrite the slice header.
+Any format that defines its own framing does not need start codes, and could decide to store non-escaped H.264 and HEVC video units.
+Encapsulating HEVC video into this format would be one order of magnitude harder than for H.264, because now, the encapsulator has to deeply parse the HEVC elementary stream, recompute proper values for ‘entry_point_offset’ symbols, and rewrite the slice header.

 In some cases, emulation prevention works actively against the byte-alignement.
 In AVS2 video bitstreams, the emulation prevention escape sequence consists of two bits.
 This means that escaping will invalidate the byte alignment of the following bits.
 This makes the ‘byte_align()’ function from AVS2 hanging between plain ambiguous and mostly useless.